-Bungawitta (local Aboriginal for ‘Place of Little Possums’) is a 50 place child care centre constructed in 1986.
+Bungawitta (from a local first nations language meaning ‘Place of Little Possums’) is a 50 place child care centre constructed in 1986.

-Behind a front door, which is a overblown stylised childÊ¼s drawing of a house, is a Lilliputian environment where adults appear out of scale.
-It is childÊ¼s world, a place where children have a sense of belonging, an environment which they can really intuitively understand and enjoy.
+Behind a front door, which is an overblown stylised child's drawing of a house, is a Lilliputian environment where adults appear out of scale.
+It is child's world, a place where children have a sense of belonging, an environment which they can really intuitively understand and enjoy.

 The building was a radical step forward in a design sense as it was the first Child Care Centre to try to provide a sense of emotional security through the architecture of the building, particularly its interior.